laroche/tastyworks-pnl/README.md

 - Does not work with futures.
 - Stock splits and spinoffs are not supported.
 - For currency gains, we could also add all fees as tax free by adding a separate booking/transaction.
+- For currency gains tax calculation you can reorder all transactions of one day and use the best order to minimize tax payments.
+This is currently not done with the current source code.
 - In German: Stillhalterpraemien gelten auch nicht als Währungsanschaffung, sondern als Zufluss und sind daher steuer-neutral.
 Im Source wird dazu die Auszeichnung von Tastyworks als "Sell-To-Open" verwendet.
-Was passiert aber,wenn man eine Option gekauft hat und dann 2 davon verkauft?
+Was passiert aber, wenn man eine Option gekauft hat und dann 2 davon verkauft?
 Bleibt das bei Tastyworks eine Transaktion oder finden hier dann zwei Transaktionen statt?
   Dieser Fall tritt bei mir nicht auf.
 Der Source Code sollte zumindest diesen Fall detektieren und eine Warnung ausgeben.